atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 sensibly, that Ihe knew not how to consent to a separation, the necessity for which was but too plain.
 Lumley, who clearly saw all that paflfed in her heart, found he had more interest there than he believed he had; and the discovery made him more loth to part with her.
 When She rose up, therefore, impatient, from the anxiety she could not Suppress, and told him, it was absolutely neceltary for him to leave herj started out of his chair, and clasping her with ardour to his bosom, swore that he could not go; that he wouldfooner part with his life than with the only woman he had ever loved.
-“Let us wait, “my Fanny, " added he, feeing her melted with his tenderness“ “us wait “for better times : let us be true to ft
-“each other: let us hope that some
+Let us wait, my Fanny, " added he, feeing her melted with his tenderness us wait for better times : let us be true to ft each other: let us hope that some
-K 6 “fortunate
+K 6 fortunate
 .
 1
 'I
 204 .
 \
-“fortunate change may happen in our “affairs, and unite our persons as firmly “as our hearts."
+fortunate change may happen in our affairs, and unite our persons as firmly as our hearts."
 Poor Fanny, almost lost in love, quite lost to herself, without a fingk friend to advise her, at length murmured out her consent to wait for him, upon his bosom.
 •: Lumley, charmed at having So far gained upon her, and being well assured that she could not always resist both lots 9